PsyTeachR/quant-fun-v2/docs/05-wrangling-2.md

 * First we group the data accordingly, storing it in `pong_data_group`
 * And then we summarise it, storing the answer in `total_hits`
-* And finally we filter just the red, small paddle hits
+* And finally we filter just the red, large paddle hits

 ```r